Allocations

 SEASONAL OUTLOOK

-The Bereau Of Meteorology released an updated outlook on 30 January.
+The Bereau Of Meteorology released an updated outlook on 27 February.
 In summary:

-The long-range forecast for February to April shows:
+The long-range forecast for March to May shows:

 - warmer than average nights are very likely across Australia, with an increased chance of unusually high overnight temperatures nationwide.